Understanding a common Problem with Search Engine Marketing

 • Title and other HTML tag issues

 So how do you do this yourself?
-Find a good and trusted web designer!
-When searching for somebody, ask for samples of websites that they have designed that perform well online and are ranking well.
+Find a good & trusted web designer!
+When searching for somebody, ask for samples of websites that they have designed that perform well online & are ranking well.

-Keep in mind that your designer is likely not a digital marketer.
-However, in today’s market, they would definitely need to know how to optimize a website to rank properly in Google.
+Keep in mind that your web designer is likely not a digital marketer.
+However, in today’s market, they would definitely need to know how to optimize a website to rank properly in Google search.

-Once your website is complete, or if you have an existing website already, you can run and audit to check your website page speed:
+Once your site is complete, or if you have an existing website already, you can run and audit to check your website page speed:

-• Be absolutely certain your website is “responsive’ – does it change and look good on Mobile?
+• Be absolutely certain your website is “responsive’ – does it change & look good on Mobile?

-• Ask about other errors and things that come up on Pingdom report
+• Ask about other errors & things that come up on Pingdom report

-• Run the Pingdom tool once quarterly or so
+• Run the Pingdom tool once every 3 months or so

 Having a great website isn’t enough, of course.
-Not everybody can rank at the top of the search results with just a fast-loading site with no errors or issues.
+Not everybody can rank at the top of the search results with just a fast-loading website with no errors or issues.
 Google determines who is located at the top based on a number of factors.
-The #1 factor is the number of relevant and quality backlinks from other websites.
-Backlinks are simply a link from another website.
+The number 1 factor is the number of relevant and quality backlinks from other websites.
+Backlinks are simply a link from another site.

-The theory is that the more people that are talking about, mentioning and referencing a certain website, the more popular it is.
+The theory is that the more people that are talking about, mentioning & referencing a certain website, the more popular it is.

 So how do you get backlinks?
 There are a variety of ways, but for the purposes of ranking in the local results, there is a special kind of backlink that works best – these are known as citations.

 Each of these websites reinforces trust.
-While any spammer can get their website linked to hundreds of citations, the power comes in the reviews and engagement with each citation source.
+While any spammer can get their site linked to hundreds of citations, the power comes in the reviews & engagement with each citation source.
 So, if a lot of traffic comes to your listing in Yelp, Google will notice this and bump you up a little bit higher in local search.
-Combine this with activity, engagement and people leaving reviews in other citation sources, and you will have a great chance of your business listing ranking high in local search and your website ranking well in organic search.
+Combine this with activity, engagement & people leaving reviews in other citation sources, & you will have a great chance of your business listing ranking high in local search and your website ranking well in organic search.

 2. CRM – Customer Relationship Management

-A CRM is a central repository of your customers’ information and communication – mainly, their email addresses and phone numbers.
+A CRM is a central repository of your customers’ information & communication – mainly, their email addresses and phone numbers.

 Why is a CRM important?